emlyuwu/TeRSA/README.md

 # TeRSA multitool
 This is a tool for using RSA encryption.
 It can generate keys, decode RSA encoded messages (given the correct private key), and encode messages with a given public key.
-It depends on simpletkinter for the gui and Pycryptodome for the large prime number generation.
+It depends on customtkinter for the gui and Pycryptodome for the large prime number generation.

 ## Screenshots